Skip over main navigation

 Annual review

-Where a child or young person has an EHC plan, it must be reviewed at least once a year by the local authority (“LA”).
-This is to ensure it stays up-to-date and continues to provide the support the child or young person needs.
+If your child has, or you as a young person have, an EHC plan, your local authority (LA) must review it at least once a year.
+This is to make sure it stays up-to-date and continues to provide the support needed.

-At the end of the review, there are only three decisions the LA can make:
+At the end of the review, there are only three decisions your LA can make:

-1. To maintain the EHC plan in its current format (not make any changes);
+1. To maintain the EHC plan as it is (not make any changes)

-3. To cease the EHC plan if they think it is no longer necessary for it to be in place
+3. To cease the EHC plan if it thinks it is no longer necessary for it to be in place, following consultation.

-If the child or young person is coming up to a phase transfer (for example, moving from primary school to secondary school), the LA must carry out the review well in advance of the move.
+If your child is, or you are, coming up to a phase transfer (for example, moving from primary school to secondary school, or secondary school to post-16 education), your LA must carry out the review well in advance of the move.

 Click on the links below to read more.